react-native-community/cli/docs/healthChecks.md

 ##### `getDiagnostics`

 Functions which performs the actual check.
 Simple checks can just return `needsToBeFixed`.
-Checks which are looking at versions of an installed components (such as the version of node), can also return `version`, `versions` and `versionRange` to provide better information to be displayed in `react-native doctor` when running the check
+Checks which are looking at versions of an installed component (such as the version of node), can also return `version`, `versions` and `versionRange` to provide better information to be displayed in `react-native doctor` when running the check

 ##### `win32AutomaticFix`